 Berbatov was born in Blagoevgrad, Bulgaria, as the son of two professional athletes.
 His mother, Margarita, was a handball player and his father, Ivan, a professional footballer who represented CSKA Sofia, the side where his son would later rise to prominence.

 Despite the athletic success of his family, there were perhaps few – the self-confident Berbatov aside – who envisaged a boy from a small town near the country’s Pirin Mountains would become the greatest Bulgarian footballer of a generation.

-After starting his youth career locally for Pirin Blagoevgrad, he followed his his father’s footsteps with a move to CSKA Sofia, signing for the side as a teenager and making his debut aged 18.
+After starting his youth career locally for Pirin Blagoevgrad, he followed in his father’s footsteps with a move to CSKA Sofia, signing for the side as a teenager and making his debut aged 18.

 He featured sporadically as the Bulgarian Cup was won during that maiden campaign, before establishing himself in 1999/2000 with 14 goals in 27 league fixtures.